Guidewire/ijplugin-maven-plugin/README.md

 Maven plugin to package IntelliJ plugins
 ----------------------------------------

-This plugin provides a new packaging type, "ijplugin".
+This plugin provides a new packaging type, "ij-plugin".
 This packaging is almost the same as "jar" packaging, but with both mojo added to default jar lifecycle.

 The following mojos are provided by this plugin: